acbattin/Top500List-Supercomputers/README.md

 * Using Python, Beautiful Soup for screen-scraping, and other related libraries, successfully create a .csv file for the 500 supercomputers as of November 2021 called “lablist.csv” using the TOP500 website
 * Create and read .csv file for top 500 supercomputers

-# Clean and display the dataset; that is, remove any unwanted characters from the numeric data items
+# Clean and display the dataset
 We confirm our formatting changes for the .csv file created by create and read .csv file for top 500 supercomputers into our environment and confirm formatting changes by checking the summary statistics
 <p align="center">
 <img src="https://github.com/acbattin/Top500List-Supercomputers/blob/main/SummaryOutput.png?raw=true" width="500" height="250"/>